samply/bridgehead/README.md

 Mention:
 - which project you belong to, i.e. "bbmri" or "ccp"
 - site name (According to conventions listed above)
-- operator name, email and contact phone
+- operator name and email

 We will set the repository up for you.
 We will then send you: